 The most obvious way to practise listening and pick up some vocabulary is to listen closely to someone speaking Chinese.
-This is very obvious and is one of the most useful and accessible ways of learning a language, but only focusing on the spoken Chinese misses one important point.
+This is very obvious and is one of the most useful and accessible ways of learning a language, but have you tried listening to the listener?
+To the person who is not speaking?

 Listening to a dialogue, have you ever tried listening to the person who isn’t speaking?